example42/example42.github.io/_posts/2022-04-13-puppet-is-acquired-and-example42-goes-back-to-the-roots.md

 How do you configure the development stations from where you manage your cloud services?

-How do you ensure that security settings and selected programs are installed on the employees' laptop?
+How do you ensure that security settings and selected programs are installed on the employees' laptops?

 If anywhere in your company, there's a Linux, a Windows, or a MacOS system that lives more than a few weeks, then you need a configuration management tool.

 And among the various ones around, trust my biased opinion, Puppet is still the most complete, advanced, and scalable one.

-It's also one of the hardest to learn, but for this you can rely on old sysadmins like me and the plenty of documentation around.
+It's also one of the hardest to learn, but for this you can rely on the advice old puppeteers like me and the plenty of documentation around.

 ### Getting personal

 I started to use Puppet around June 2008.

-I had just started to work in the national Bank of Italy, as freelance System Administrator, when a colleague came back from an IT conference with exciting infos on this new tool which could help us configuring the hundreds of servers we had to manage.
+I had just begun to work in the national Bank of Italy, as freelance System Administrator, when a colleague came back from an IT conference with exciting infos on this new tool which could help us configuring the hundreds of servers we had to manage.

 We were already doing some kind of configuration management, using a somehow genial but cumbersome method based on configuration rpm packages.